 Select a specialty

-According to Field Engineer, specialties include:
+According to Field Engineer, network engineer specialties include the following:

 Work area organization

 Cabling and equipment installation (switches and enterprise routers)

 The network engineering field is broad.
 Even if you choose to start your career with a more general focus, you might pinpoint your preferred specialty as you work in the field.